sakhnik/nvim-gdb/README.md

 Check the prerequisites in the script [test/prerequisites.sh](https://github.com/sakhnik/nvim-gdb/blob/master/test/prerequisites.sh).

+Use the branch `master` for NeoVim ≥ 0.6.1 or the branch `devel` to benefit from the latest NeoVim features.

 If you use vim-plug, add the following line to your vimrc file:

 ```vim